UbiquityRobotics/ubiquity_motor/Firmware_and_Hardware_Revisions.md

 The MCB hardware revisions start with those board revisions that may have ended up at sites outside of Ubiquity Robotics.
 Below is a list in reverse time order of the boards and approximate time of first availability.

+To identify the motor controller board you have you can try to read the version very low on the top left side of the board or you can visit our website [HERE](https://learn.ubiquityrobotics.com/PC_Board_RevId)

 * `5.1` A minor but important revision was first produced April 2019.
     * A major reliability fix to prevent failures of the motor ECB power switch/protection circuit.
 A re-design of the Motor Power ECB circuit that .
 Many value changes are involved as is the change of the M903_ECB_MOT MosFet to a much more powerful MosFet.